Sojourner Truth State Park

-Sojourner Truth State Park is a 508 acre state park that is under construction in Ulster County, New York, to the north of the city of Kingston.
-It is bound by Hudson River to its east and New York State Route 32 on its west.
-The park was dedicated by Governor Kathy Hochul on February 28, 2022, in honor of Sojourner Truth, who was born nearby in Esopus, and Black History Month.
-The park was officially opened by the governor on April 23, 2022, coinciding with Earth Day.
+Sojourner Truth State Park is a 508 acre state park under construction in Ulster County, New York, to the north of Kingston, bounded by the Hudson River to its east and New York State Route 32 on its west.
+Governor Kathy Hochul dedicated it during Black History Month on February 28, 2022, in honor of Sojourner Truth, born in nearby Esopus, and opened it on April 23 to coincide with Earth Day.